 The Colostrum Craze: Is Bovine Colostrum Worth the Hype?

-Bovine colostrum — the first milk produced by cows after calving, rich in immunoglobulins, growth factors, and lactoferrin — has become one of the fastest-growing supplement categories.
+Bovine colostrum — the first milk cows produce in the day or two after calving, rich in immunoglobulins, growth factors, and lactoferrin — has become one of the fastest-growing supplement categories, sold in pastel tubs for "gut health," "immunity," and "radiance."
 Influencers claim it cures leaky gut, boosts immunity, builds muscle, and slows aging.
-The clinical evidence is considerably more modest.
+The clinical evidence is far narrower than the marketing, and most of it sits in one population: hard-training athletes.
+For everyone else, the trials are mostly small and methodologically weak.

 What's Actually in It